-Hamann is a recipient of the UCF Excellence in Undergraduate Teaching Award (campus-wide) and has also been honored with an Excellence in Professional Service Award (campus-wide), as well as Research Incentive Awards and university-wide Scholarship of Teaching and Learning Awards.
-She was a Fellow in the Teaching Academy (College of Education) and served as a Provost’s Senior Faculty Fellow.
-She also served as a Faculty Fellow to the Faculty Center for Teaching and Learning.
+Hamann is a recipient of the UCF Excellence in Undergraduate Teaching Award (campus-wide) and an Excellence in Professional Service Award (campus-wide), as well as Research Incentive Awards and university-wide Scholarship of Teaching and Learning Awards.
+She was a Fellow in the Teaching Academy (College of Education) and served as a Provost’s Senior Faculty Fellow and a Faculty Fellow to the Faculty Center for Teaching and Learning.

 In the News

 Four College of Sciences Doctoral Students Selected for Graduate Dean’s Dissertation Completion Fellowship